10 Things You Should Never Do with a Magic Eraser

 Be careful when using Magic Erasers on painted surfaces with glossy finishes.
 The abrasive eraser can damage the finish and make it look dull and uneven.
 Here are 16 genius cleaning hacks you’ll want to steal from professional house cleaners.

 The internet is full of Magic Eraser fails from users.
 One of those fails includes dropping the eraser in the toilet bowl to clean it.
 Since the eraser’s magic comes from its tiny microfibers which lift stains away, this tactic is useless—you do still have to scrub!
-Try making toilet cleaning bombs with just a few ingredients.

 No matter how tempting it may be to use a Magic Eraser to clean ground-in dirt from your child’s fingers, never use it on bare skin.
 The eraser’s abrasiveness can damage skin and cause irritation.